hashicorp/katakoda/terraform-provider-intro/overview.md

 1. Read coffee ingredients (data source)
 1. Delete a HashiCups order

-This scenario includes a pre-installed Terraform 0.13, a pre-installed Terraform HashiCups provider and an instance of the HashiCups API running.
+This scenario includes a pre-installed Terraform 0.13, a pre-installed Terraform HashiCups provider and an instance of the HashiCups API running locally.

 Do not stop the HashiCups API running in the first terminal.
 You will reference these logs to verify the endpoints the HashiCups provider calls.

 ### Verify HashiCups API is running

-Once you see the HashiCups logs running in your terminal, verify that HashiCups is running.
+Once you see the HashiCups logs running in the KataCoda terminal window, verify that HashiCups is running.

 Click on the following command to send a request to HashiCup's health check endpoint in another terminal

 `curl localhost:19090/health`{{execute T2}}

+You will see `ok` appear in the `Terminal 2` tab in response to the health check

 ### Create HashiCups user

-Create a user on HashiCups named `education` with the password `test123`.
+Use the demo HashiCups API to create a user on HashiCups named `education` with the password `test123`.

 `curl -X POST localhost:19090/signup -d '{"username":"education", "password":"test123"}' | jq`{{execute T2}}

+The response will look similar to the following.

 ```
 {